FuturistAcoustics/EasyComputerVision/README.md

 - [x] Can change position and size of canvas image

 #### EasyComputerVision - V1.1.0
+- [ ] Image segmentation
-- [ ] Scheduled execution adapts to number of layers in the model
+- [ ] Scheduled execution can be configured